aspferraz/GeneticAlgorithm/README.md

 # GeneticAlgorithm

-Basic implementation of a genetic algorithm in Python.
+Basic implementation of a Genetic algorithm in Python.